cmaloney/orly/signal/README.md

 ## signal

 Signal handling code.
-Because threads and signals don't play nicely together, this code is separated off from the main Stig program in order to keep things a bit more sane.
+Because threads and signals don't play nicely together, this code is separated off from the main Orly program in order to keep things a bit more sane.

 -----